 The temple – thanks to its authorities – looks all a little less sombre than a stock market on a Monday morning where chaos and confusion rule other than the prime motivation of money hoarding.
 But not everyone had the pocket to afford its biddings – particularly those with a religious bent of mind.

-I saw many people giving up on their luck and leaving the long awaiting queues after hours of waiting – most of whom belong to the free entry.
+I saw many people giving up on their luck and leaving the long queues after hours of waiting – most of whom belonged to the free entry.

-Asceticism is really not what it used to be.
+Asceticism is not what it used to be.

 No wonder secularism has taken over and turned the system into tatters, turning the future of the country’s religion all bleak.